Known behavior

 Water retention

-Hydrogels hold water mass that can support humidity management and thermal buffering.
+Hydrogels can hold water mass in ways that support humidity moderation and thermal buffering.

 Shelf-life extension first.
 Climate resilience next.